ignc-research/IR-DRL/docs/Deployment.md

 Once the installation is complete, you should be able to execute our Sim2Real Method by running the move_DRL_main.py file.
 Please ensure that the camera and robot are properly connected before attempting to run the file.

- A more detailled instruction will be available in coding guide.
+ A more detailled instruction will be available in our coding guide.

  ## Examples
  Coming Soon